x

 AUSTIN, Texas — Austin's new police contract is almost a done deal, but some council members have raised concerns over how personnel files will be treated going forward.

-The G-file has been at the center of a long-drawn out debate, and one that found itself in the middle of a legal battle.
-A Travis County Judge ruled that the city must end its use.
+The G-file has been at the center of a long, drawn-out debate – one that ended up in the middle of a legal battle.
+A Travis County judge ruled that the city must end its use.

-"I want to see and understand how we're going to treat the personnel files and what the process is going to be for the public to have access to these personnel files," said Vela.
+"I want to see and understand how we're going to treat the personnel files and what the process is going to be for the public to have access to these personnel files," Vela said.
 "The most important thing is that we have clarity as to what impacts the contract will have on the transparency and accountability that Austin voters have demanded."

 Last year, Austinites voted to do away with the G-file.